 Than 2.6 with Number of Residual Active Joints

 |DAS28-4(ESR) Less Than 2.6||Placebo + MTX||XELJANZ 5 mg Twice Daily + MTX||XELJANZ 10 mg Twice Daily + MTX*|

 |Proportion of responders at Month 6 (n)||1% (2)||6% (19)||13% (42)|

 |Of responders, proportion with 0 active joints (n)||50% (1)||42% (8)||36% (15)|

 |Of responders, proportion with 1 active joint (n)||0||5% (1)||17% (7)|

 |Of responders, proportion with 2 active joints (n)||0||32% (6)||7% (3)|

 |Of responders, proportion with 3 or more active joints (n)||50% (1)||21% (4)||40% (17)|

 The results of the components of the ACR response criteria for Study IV are shown in Table 7.
-Similar results were observed in Studies I, II, III, and V.
+Similar results were observed for XELJANZ in Studies I, II, III, V, and VI.

 |Component (mean)a||Study IV|